wasabifx/wasabi/README.md

 ####Description

-A Web Framework built with [Kotlin](http://kotlin.jetbrains.org).
+A Web Framework built with [Kotlin](http://kotlin.jetbrains.org) for the JVM.

-Wasabi combines the expressivness of Kotlin, with the power of Netty and the simplicity of Express.js (and other Sinatra inspired web frameworks) to provide an easy to use HTTP framework
+Wasabi combines the expressivness of Kotlin, with the power of Netty and the simplicity of Express.js (and other Sinatra-inspired web frameworks) to provide an easy to use HTTP framework

 ####What it is